 - 1. Be sure all appliances are disconnected from the generator. - 2.
-Add a properly formulated fuel stabilizer to the gasoline tank. - 3.
-Start engine by following directions in the Starting the Engine: Gasoline section. - 4.
-Run the generator for 10 minutes so the treated gasoline cycles through the fuel system and carburetor. - 5.
-Let the engine run until fuel starvation has stopped the engine.
+Add a properly formulated fuel stabilizer to the gasoline tank.

+- Start the generator as instructed in Starting the Engine section. - 4.
+Run the generator for 10 minutes so the treated gasoline cycles through the fuel system.